Pablo123GitHub/pokerTable/README.md

 ## Testing

-Using Jasmine standalone version.
-You just need to run SpecRunner.html in order to see the tests:
+Using [Jasmine](https://jasmine.github.io/) for unit testing and [Jasmine-jQuery](https://github.com/velesin/jasmine-jquery) in order to test the DOM.

+To see the tests open SpecRunner.html

 ```
 cd pokerTable/SpecRunner.html